-2. Then, paint over the canvas artwork with white acrylic paint or primer.
-Let dry.
+- Paint over the canvas artwork with white acrylic paint or primer

-If you think the white will become a part of the new painting, as a background or whatever, you might want to do a second coat of white paint for good coverage and let it dry again.
+If you think the white will become a part of the new painting, as a background or whatever, you might want to do a second coat of white paint for good coverage.
+Let dry completely.

 - Protect your work surface, floor surface, and kid.
 Acrylic paint dries quickly and is permanent once it’s dry.
-Therefore prevent it from getting on your table or floor with art mats, a waterproof tablecloth, a drop cloth, and/or a paper covering.
+Prevent it from getting on your table or floor with art mats, a waterproof tablecloth, a drop cloth, and/or a paper covering.
 Have the kids wear old clothes or an art smock.
-(I talk more about art mats and such in my post, The Best Kids Art Tools for a Successful Experience.)
 Alternately, take the art outside.

 - Use disposable cups and dishes for the paint.
 You will want to throw them away afterward.